Barkhad-Awil/OIBSIP_Task1_Online_Reservation_System/README.md

 - **User Login:** Registered users can securely log in to the system using their credentials.
 - **Flight Booking:** Users can browse available flights, select seat numbers, specify origin and destination countries, and choose their preferred class type (business or economy).
 - **Reservation Management:** Users have the ability to view all their existing reservations and cancel bookings if needed.
+- **Checking Seat Availability:** Users can check the availability of seats before booking a flight to ensure they can find suitable options.

 ## Technologies Used
 - **Java:** The core programming language used for developing the application.